Land reforms by country

 Agrarian reform and land reform have been a recurring theme of enormous consequence in world history.
 They are often highly political and have been achieved (or attempted) in many countries.

 Latin America

+Argentina

+During and after the colonial period, Argentina has had political conflict between various groups and interests over land policy.

+In 1836, the Argentine government sold 1,500 square leagues of public land to pay off government debts.
+President Nicolás Avellaneda implemented a land reform in 1876.
+The Argentine Homestead Act of October 12, 1884, modeled on similar policy in the United States, provided grants for people to settle remote agricultural lands in Patagonia and the Chaco.
+Once certain conditions were met, these individuals would get permanent title to their lands.

 Brazil

 Getúlio Vargas, who rose to presidency in Brazil following the Brazilian Revolution of 1930, promised a land reform but reneged on his promise.

 A first attempt to make a nationwide reform was set up in the government of José Sarney (1985–1990) as a result of the strong popular movement that had contributed to the fall of the military government.
 According to the 1988 Constitution of Brazil, the government is required to "expropriate for the purpose of agrarian reform, rural property that is not performing its social function" (Article 184).
 However, the "social function" mentioned there is not well defined, and hence the so-called First Land Reform National Plan never was put into action.

 Bolivia

 Land in Bolivia was unequally distributed – 92% of the cultivable land was held by large estates – until the Bolivian national revolution in 1952.
 Then, the Revolutionary Nationalist Movement government abolished forced peasantry labor and established a program of expropriation and distribution of the rural property of the traditional landlords to the indigenous peasants.
 A unique feature of the reform in Bolivia was the organization of peasants into syndicates.
 Peasants were not only granted land but their militias also were given large supplies of arms.
 The peasants remained a powerful political force in Bolivia during all subsequent governments.
 By 1970, 45% of peasant families had received title to land.
 Land reform projects continued in the 1970s and 1980s.
 A 1996 agrarian reform law increased protection for smallholdings and indigenous territories, but also protected absentee landholders who pay taxes from expropriation.
 Reforms were continued at 2006, with the Bolivian senate passing a bill authorizing the government redistribution of land among the nation's mostly indigenous poor.